emrock21/nepal-newar-ceremonial-metalwork-registry/README.md

 ## Long-term vision

-This registry aims to become a permanent cultural anchor for Newar ritual metalwork—
+This registry aims to become a permanent cultural anchor for Newar ritual metalwork
 a reference point for artisans, researchers, museums, and future generations seeking accurate, respectful documentation of these practices.

 By placing this knowledge on-chain, the registry ensures that the legacy of Newar ceremonial metalwork remains accessible, protected, and preserved beyond the limits of physical archives.